copleykj/socialize-base-model/README.md

 # Base Model #

-Provides an extensible base from which to build your models.
+This package provides an extensible, yet opinionated, base from which to build your models.
+It uses simpl-schema for data integrity, allow/deny for simple security, and collection-hooks for actions that need to be completed before or after CRUD operations complete.
 The [Socialize][3] package set is built upon this package.

 ## Supporting the Project ##
 In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to it's development.